bxdoan/bxdoan/README.md

 <div align="center">

-> There are no traffic jams along the extra mile.
+> We become what we think about.

-> — Roger Staubach —
+> — Earl Nightingale —

 </div>